sebsilas/pyin/README.md

 ## Notes

-See https://vamp-plugins.org/sonic-annotator/ for information about allowed file types.
+See https://vamp-plugins.org/sonic-annotator/ for information about allowed file types etc.

 It is possible to also supply transform files, as described there, via the R package version of pYIN (see the `transform_file` argument)

 ### Compatability

-This R package currently only supports Windows and Mac 64.
+This R package currently only supports Windows and Mac 64-bit.
 If you require support for other systems, please get in touch.

 ## References